sonicdoe/teletype/README.md

 ### Errors

 If a required argument is missing, Teletype will reject a `TypeError`.
+If a call times out, it will reject an error with the code `ETIMEDOUT`.
-Any other error will be the same as emitted by
+Any other error will be the same as emitted by [Node.js’s `net`](https://nodejs.org/dist/latest-v6.x/docs/api/net.html#net_event_error_1).
-[Node.js’s `net`](https://nodejs.org/dist/latest-v6.x/docs/api/net.html#net_event_error_1).

 ## Acknowledgments